Hey boss, how about sending me to PNSQC this year? It’s really great!

-You’ve heard the buzz about PNSQC 2019: Top-flight speakers, powerful technical program, and three days (Oct.
-14-16) in iconic Portland, Oregon.
-Of course, you want to go!
-But will your boss give you the green light to attend?
+You’ve heard the buzz about PNSQC 2021: Top-flight speakers, powerful technical program, and three days (Oct.
+11-13).
+You want to attend!
+But will your boss give you the green light?
 More importantly, will the boss let you put the bill on the company tab?

 We are here to help you get to Yes!
 Here are tried and true steps for convincing your boss to cover your attendance.

 - You want to convince your boss the program is first-rate, designed to enhance your professional status.

 - You want to be clear about the cost of attending.

 - You’ll want to be sure your boss knows that you will provide value to the company and others after the conference is over.

 Step One – Promoting the Program

 Access the conference agenda and outline the sessions you plan to attend and how they will benefit from your work.
 Then, identify how these workshops and invited speakers will help you with a current or future project.
 Be specific.
 The complete technical track information is available online now to help you build your case.

 Here are some things to keep in mind as you make the list of program highlights